 The pet makes it easier for two strangers to talk.
 It gives people a common interest and provides a focus for conversation.
 Many people in hospitals or group homes have to give up pet ownership and they miss the casual acceptance a pet gives them.
 A dog pays little attention to age or physical ability but gives unconditional love.

-Before Cheddar and I visit, you have a little paperwork to complete.
-Each visitor certifies that they have not been recently exposed to chicken pox and that they do not currently have the flu or the common cold.
+Before Akira and I visit, the visitor certifies that they have not been recently exposed to the corona-virus, chickenpox, and/or flu!